Follow

 Negation Pseudo-class (:not( y ) )

-This selector I’ll say is the most powerful of all the selectors I’ve mentioned so far.
-It’s a negation pseudo class that accepts a single selector as an argument and also prevents items that do not belong to that class from being selected, hence, the name negation – pseudo class, for example; If you have a small div with a background image and a text overlay and you want to select the text displayed on this image and also style the div itself; Instead of using two different selectors to get this done(i.e one to style the div and another one to negate it), you can use the :not( ) selector, which will in this context select every element except those that do not match the argument passed.
+If you have a small div with a background image and a text overlay and you want to select the text displayed on this image and also style the div itself; Instead of using two different selectors to get this done(i.e. one to style the div and another one to negate it), you can use the :not( ) selector, which will in this context select every element except those that do not match the argument passed.
 Just like the one below;

 .div:not(img) {